dyte-submissions/dyte-vit-2022-mohitn787/README.md

 ***** -->  Currently, to fetch the data from github repo, run the substitute to fetch the verion from github repo manually by giving the repo url as input

+-->  Above each snippets, brief description are mentioned as comments

 ADDITIONAL FEATURES

 --> A commented function is there in the script by the name "get_all_version()". which can returen the all the individual dependencies of the package.json file